Gina-C/IDC8208/README.md

 4. **Run the Pipeline**: Execute all cells until and including "Pipeline(Full)" section.
 There are 2 parts of the pipeline.

 5. **Use the Pipeline**: Execute the Test Case cells sequentially until pipeline part 1.
-From the result, mapped the Original Speaker label to Predicted Speaker label, before creating the actual_class that have true labels for the Predicted Speaker.
+From the result, map the Original Speaker label to Predicted Speaker label, before creating the actual_class that have true labels for the Predicted Speaker.
 Run pipeline part 2 to visualise results.

 6. **Results**: The notebook provides detailed visualizations and tabular outputs for:
    - PESQ Score